weiju/ratr0-engine/README.md

 ## Architecture

-The engine implements the standard architecture of having a collection of subsystems that are tied and coordinated by the engine.
+RATR0 implements a standard game engine architecture of having a collection of subsystems that are tied and coordinated by the engine.
 The engine is responsible for starting and shutting down all of the sub systems.